encord-team/encord-agents/docs/editor_agents/examples/index.md

 The goals of this example is to:

-1. Obtain an editor agent that can automatically fill in frame-level classifications.
+1. Create an editor agent that can automatically fill in frame-level classifications in the Label Editor.
-2. Show how you can use both the [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) on classifications.
+2. Demonstrate how to use the [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) for classifications.
-3. Demonstrate how to build a FastAPI-based agent that can be self-hosted.
+3. Demonstrate how to build an agent using FastAPI that can be self-hosted.

 **Setup**

-To get setup, you need to:
+To get set up, you must:

 - Create a virtual python environment
 - Install necessary dependencies
 - Get an [Anthropic API key](https://www.anthropic.com/api){ target="_blank", rel="noopener noreferrer" }
 - Setup Encord [authentication](../../authentication.md)

 First, create the virtual environment.
-Before you do the following actions, make sure you have authentication with Anthropic and Encord sorted (see links in list above).
+Before proceeding, ensure you can authenticate with Anthropic and with Encord (see links in list above).

 ```shell
 python -m venv venv